notnyt/beaglebone/README.md

 # Initialize pin P9_11 in INPUT mode
 p9_11 = GPIOPin.new(:P9_11, :IN)

-# Wait here until we see a rising edge
+# Wait here until a rising edge is detected
 edge = p9_11.wait_for_edge(:RISING) => :RISING

 # Output the trigger type detected